 The amount you can contribute to a Roth IRA:

-These phase-out levels apply even if you're not covered by a company pension plan.
+These levels apply even if you're not covered by a company pension plan.

-Married couples filing separate returns can't make Roth IRA contributions if both of these apply:
+Married couples filing separately can't make Roth IRA contributions if both of these are true:

 You lived together at any time during the year.